SpaiR/imgui-java/README.md

 * To get an input/output to/from Dear ImGui - use primitive wrappers: `ImBool`, `ImInt` etc.
 * Due to the Java and JNI restrictions we can't provide a fully fledged callbacks to the `ImGui::InputText` methods.
   To replace some features use an ImGuiInputTextData class.
+* All classes which are represent Dear ImGui structs have a field with a pointer to those structs.
+  Field is public and could be modified without restrictions.
+So by changing the pointer it's possible to use the same java class to modify different native structs.
+Commonly you don't need to mind about that.
+  Just keep in mind that you are able to do advanced stuff with it like: save pointers to the structs to modify them later.
 * Read [javadoc](https://javadoc.io/doc/io.imgui.java/binding) and sources comments to get more info.

 ## How to Build